kapral18/ytsurf/README.md

 # View watch history
 ytsurf --history

-#use rofi instead of fzf
+# Use rofi instead of fzf (requires rofi to be installed)
 ytsurf --rofi

 # interactive use